 - Serving platter*

-- British Cake toppers or jubilee themed decorations* (optional, but great for added decoration if you’re sticking with a plain colour theme rather than flag design)
+- British Cake toppers or coronation or jubilee themed decorations* (optional, but great for added decoration if you’re sticking with a plain colour theme rather than flag design)

 How to make your jubilee sweet charcuterie board